Mortgages For Solicitors: Finance to Suit the Legal Profession

 We have established relationships with specialist lenders and private banks that facilitate irregular and bespoke expat income situations.

-But we don’t rule out high-street lenders if they can offer better rates once they have the full picture for your mortgage application.
+But we don’t rule out high-street lenders if they can offer better rates once they have the full picture of your mortgage application.

 Read our case study below on how we helped a High Court Judge working overseas earning in a foreign currency get the UK mortgage he needed.